Password correct. Please wait...

 Where personal data are processed for direct marketing purposes, you shall have the right to object at any time to processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.

-You also have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or statistical purposes pursuant to Article 89(1) GDPR.
+You also have the right to object, for reasons arising from your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or for statistical purposes pursuant to Article 89(1) GDPR.

-Your right to object may be restricted insofar as the processing is likely to render impossible or seriously impair the achievement of the research or statistical purposes and the restriction is necessary for the fulfilment of those research or statistical purposes.
+Your right to object may be restricted to the extent that it is likely to render the achievement of the research or statistical purposes impossible or seriously impair them and the restriction is necessary for the fulfilment of the research or statistical purposes.

-You have the right to withdraw your data protection consent at any time.
-The withdrawal of consent does not affect the lawfulness of processing carried out on the basis of the consent prior to its withdrawal.
+You have the right to withdraw your data protection consent statement at any time.
+The withdrawal of consent does not affect the lawfulness of the processing carried out on the basis of the consent up to the withdrawal.

-You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
-This shall not apply if the decision
+You have the right not to be subject to a decision based solely on automated processing - including profiling - which produces legal effects concerning you or similarly significantly affects you.
+This does not apply where the decision

-1. is necessary for the entering into or performance of a contract between you and the controller,
+- is necessary for the conclusion or performance of a contract between you and the controller,

-2. is authorised by Union or Member State law to which the controller is subject and that law provides for suitable measures to safeguard your rights and freedoms and legitimate interests, or
+- is authorised by Union or Member State law to which the controller is subject and those laws contain appropriate measures to safeguard your rights and freedoms and your legitimate interests, or

-However, such decisions shall not be based on special categories of personal data referred to in Article 9(1) GDPR, unless Article 9(2)(a) or (g) GDPR applies and suitable measures to safeguard your rights and freedoms and legitimate interests have been taken.
+However, such decisions must not be based on special categories of personal data pursuant to Article 9(1) GDPR, unless Article 9(2)(a) or (g) GDPR applies and appropriate measures to protect the rights and freedoms and your legitimate interests have been taken.

-In the cases referred to in points (1) and (3) the controller shall implement suitable measures to safeguard your rights and freedoms and legitimate interests, which shall include at least the right to obtain human intervention on the part of the controller, to express your point of view and to contest the decision.
+In relation to the cases referred to in (1) and (3), the controller shall implement suitable measures to safeguard the rights and freedoms and your legitimate interests, which shall include at least the right to obtain human intervention by the controller, to express your own point of view and to contest the decision.

 10. Right to lodge a complaint with a supervisory authority

-The supervisory authority with which the complaint was lodged shall inform the complainant about the progress and the outcome of the complaint including the possibility of a judicial remedy pursuant to Article 78 GDPR.
+The supervisory authority with which the complaint was lodged shall inform the complainant of the progress and the outcome of the complaint, including the possibility of a judicial remedy pursuant to Article 78 GDPR.